Six-dimensional time-space crystalline structures

 {\it Quantum Hall effect in 6D time-space crystals.}---The idea for the realization of the topological 2D \tsc\ can be generalized to higher dimensions.
 Instead of a 1D optical lattice we can consider a particle in a 3D lattice vibrating in three orthogonal directions which is described by the Hamiltonian $\bar H(x,p_x,t)+\bar H(y,p_y,t)+\bar H(z,p_z,t)$ where $\bar H$ is given in (\ref{second}).
 For each degree of freedom of a particle one can apply the same idea of the photon-assisted tunneling as in the case of the 2D \tsc\ and realize a 6D counterpart of the tight-binding model (\ref{tb}) where the complex phase $\varphi_{\vec i}$ of the tunneling amplitudes $J_{\vec i,\vec \alpha}^{\vec i,\vec \beta}\propto e^{i\varphi_{\vec i}}$ changes with a change of the optical lattice indices $\vec i$.
+Note that, if $f_{x,y,z}(t)$ have different amplitudes, the resulting potential tilts $U_{x,y,z}$ are different and each pair of three pairs of the laser beams can be tuned to induce hopping along one spatial direction only.
 The 6D quantum Hall effect can be observed if the third Chern numbers $\nu_3$ of energy bands of such a tight-binding model do not vanish.
 The spatial degrees of freedom of a particle are decoupled which implies that eigenstates of the 6D tight-binding model are products of 2D Bloch waves, i.e. $e^{i(\vec k\cdot \vec j+\vec {\cal K} \cdot\vec \alpha)}|n_{k_x,{\cal K}_x}(j_x,\alpha_x)\ra|n_{k_y,{\cal K}_y}(j_y,\alpha_y)\ra|n_{k_z,{\cal K}_z}(j_z,\alpha_z)\ra$, and consequently the third Chern number is a product of the first Chern numbers $\nu_3=\nu_1^{(x)}\nu_1^{(y)}\nu_1^{(z)}$.
 The third Chern number determines how the third order current response depends on an external electromagnetic perturbation \cite{PetridesEtAl2018}.
 The topological character of the 6D \tsc\ can be illustrated by the presence of topologically protected edge states.
 For a finite resonance number $s$, the photon-assisted tunneling reestablishes hopping between time lattice sites but not between the first $\alpha_x,\alpha_y,\alpha_z=1$ and the last $\alpha_x,\alpha_y,\alpha_z=s$ sites which means we deal with the open boundary conditions and edges in the \tsc.
-The model supports eigenstates that localize at the edges --- Fig.~\ref{three} shows an example \footnote{We note that in narrow ribbons (e.g. with $s = 3$) the interplay of the harmonic effective potential with the linear tilt may introduce some nonuniformity in the tunneling amplitudes and fluxes along the short direction.
-Such imperfections can be corrected by periodically modulating the Rabi frequency in Eq.~(\ref{eq:rabi}).}.
-Such edge states can be prepared experimentally by means of the method illustrated in Fig.~\ref{two}.